CodeHunterDev/com.d4rk.cleaner/README.md

 ## Opening Issues :warning:

 > Only use the GitHub Issues section if you discovered issues with the code itself.
 Do not mistake the Issues page as a help desk.
 You can ask for help at [Stack Overflow](https://stackoverflow.com/questions/tagged/android).
-> For support and informations, please contact <d4rk7355608@gmail.com>.
+> For support, informations and requests, please contact <d4rk7355608@gmail.com>.

 - Create an Android/general issue/bug.